 Your organization can meet its own mission and philanthropic goals plus help provide the necessary funding needed by Teen Challenge of St Louis to provide student scholarships and cover daily operational expenses.
 Inspire your staff by partnering with us on our events with financial and volunteer support.
 Participating in our events will leave your staff encouraged and gratified by observing, first-hand, how the Teen Challenge program restores broken lives!

-Please contact our Director of Development, Julie Nelson, at (314) 718-9035 or email@example.com to find out how your organization can become a Corporate Sponsor for Teen Challenge of St. Louis.
+Please contact our Executive Director, C.R.
+Kersten, at 636-677-1776 or firstname.lastname@example.org to find out how your organization can become a Corporate Sponsor for Teen Challenge of St. Louis.

 A memorial gift in the name of a loved one to Teen Challenge of St. Louis serves a two-fold purpose.
 First, it provides a remembrance of the one departed.
 Second, the monetary tribute helps Teen Challenge of St. Louis to continue caring for the needs of troubled young men and women.